a3y3/Ripcom/RipcomProtocol.md

  protocol, as the length of the file is not necessary to be known beforehand.

 ##### Number
 The packet number.
-On receiving ACK for packet X, a Rover MUST send packet X+1, and on receiving a SEQ for packet X-1, a Rover MUST send an ACK for packet X.
+On receiving ACK for packet X, a Rover MUST send packet X, and on receiving a SEQ for packet X-1, a Rover MUST send an ACK for packet X.

 ##### Length